If it feels like every family conversation somehow circles back to being your fault, you’re not making that up.

-In a lot of families, one person slowly becomes the one who carries the emotional weight.
+In many families, one person slowly becomes the one who carries the emotional weight — without ever agreeing to that role.

 You might be the one who:

-• Or who tries to smooth things over so everyone else can stay comfortable
+• tries to smooth things over so everyone else can stay comfortable

-If you’ve ever caught yourself wondering, “Is my family toxic… or is it just me?” that question alone matters.
-It says that you’re not trying to tear anyone down or point fingers.
+If you’ve ever caught yourself thinking, “Is my family toxic… or is it just me?” that question alone matters.

-You’re trying to make sense of something that’s been hurting for a long time — and you’re tired of it always landing on you.
+You’re trying to understand something that’s been hurting for a long time — and you’re tired of it always landing on you.

 You’re Not Imagining This